 - Time and communication each parent is having with the child/ren;

 - Health arrangement of the child/ren;

 - Education arrangements of the child/ren;

 Once you have satisfied all criteria, the Court will make your Divorce Order.
 Once this order (also known as a Decree Nisi) is made your Divorce comes into effect one month and one day later.

 Appearing in Court can be a daunting process and you should seek legal advice from a Family Lawyer.
-Call Michell Meares, Accredited Specialist Family Lawyer on 1800 087 934 for a confidential chat on the phone.
+Call Amelia Cox, Accredited Specialist Family Lawyer on 1800 087 934 for a confidential chat on the phone.